 Consider transferring high rate card balances to lower rate cards.
 But be careful.
 If that transfer incurs a fee or the rate offered is an introductory offer (teaser rate) it may not be saving you money.

-*The introductory rate does not apply to cash advances.
-Balance Transfer fee of 3% of each transfer amount, $5 minimum will apply.
-We apply your minimum payment to balances with lower APRs first, including promotional APRs.
+*Most introductory rate does not apply to cash advances.
+Balance Transfer fees may also apply and are usually a percentage of the transfer amount with a minimum fee applied.
+MITFCU applies your minimum payment to balances with lower APRs first, including promotional APRs.
 Amounts paid over the minimum payment will be applied in the order of highest to lowest APR balances.